 When applying for life insurance, you will typically be asked to provide detailed information about your medical history, including any history of heart palpitations.
 The insurance company may ask you to provide the following information:

-- Diagnosis: The insurance company will want to know how your heart palpitations were diagnosed, whether through a physical examination, electrocardiogram (ECG), or other diagnostic tests.
+3. Diagnosis: The insurance company will want to know how your heart palpitations were diagnosed, whether through a physical examination, electrocardiogram (ECG), or other diagnostic tests.

-It’s important to be honest and transparent when providing this information to the insurance company, as providing false or misleading information on your application could result in your policy being denied or terminated
+It’s important to be honest and transparent when providing this information to the insurance company, as providing false or misleading information on your application could result in your policy being denied or terminated.

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Heart Palpitations.
+As you can see, many variables can come into play when determining what kind of “rate” an individual diagnosed with heart palpitations might qualify for.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+That said, however, most individuals diagnosed with Heart Palpitations will usually fall into one of two categories that we can make some “assumptions” about that will generally hold true.

 Category #1.